 NCWIT Pioneer in Tech Award

-Congratulations to the 2018 recipients of the NCWIT Pioneer in Tech Award — Lorinda Cherry and Evi Nemeth!
+Congratulations to Lynn Conway—the 2019 recipient of the NCWIT Pioneer in Tech Award!

-Lorinda and Evi were honored at the 2018 NCWIT Summit.
+Lynn will be honored at the 2019 NCWIT Summit.

-Past Pioneer in Tech Award winners include Computer Scientist and Programmer Jean E. Sammet who is best-known for her work on FORMAC, Mathematicians Patricia Palombo and Lucy Simon Rakov who worked on NASA's Project Mercury at a time when computing was in its infancy, IBM's Eleanor Kolchin, NASA Mathematicians Katherine Johnson for her critical space flight trajectories and Dr. Christine Darden for her expertise in the areas of the sonic boom, Cynthia Solomon for her development of Apple Logo, as well as as well as 2008 Association for Computing Machinery (ACM) Turing Award Recipient Barbara Liskov who is one of the first women in the U.S. to get a PhD from a computer science department.
+Past Pioneer in Tech Award winners include Evi Nemeth who is admired worldwide as the lead author of the handbooks known as the “bibles” of system administration: Unix Systems Administration Handbook (1989, 1995, 2000) and LINUX Administration Handbook (2001, 2007); Computer Programmer Lorinda Cherry who worked on the nascent Unix operating system for several years at Bell Labs; Computer Scientist and Programmer Jean E. Sammet who is best-known for her work on FORMAC, Mathematicians Patricia Palombo and Lucy Simon Rakov who worked on NASA's Project Mercury at a time when computing was in its infancy, IBM's Eleanor Kolchin, NASA Mathematicians Katherine Johnson for her critical space flight trajectories and Dr. Christine Darden for her expertise in the areas of the sonic boom, Cynthia Solomon for her development of Apple Logo, as well as as well as 2008 Association for Computing Machinery (ACM) Turing Award Recipient Barbara Liskov who is one of the first women in the U.S. to get a PhD from a computer science department.